microsoft/PowerApps-TestEngine/README.md

 pwsh bin\Debug\netX\playwright.ps1 install
 ```

+### Import a sample solution

+Log in to Power Apps with a tenant account (not the Microsoft employee account).
+To create one, please visit [this](https://cdx.transform.microsoft.com/my-tenants).

-Import the solution of the selected sample.
+Import the solution of the selected sample(`PowerApps-TestEngine\samples\buttonclicker\ButtonClicker_1_0_0_1_managed.zip`).
+Remember the environment that you imported the solution to.
 For information about solution import, please view [this](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/import-update-export-solutions).

+### Set up the config file

 Create a `config.dev.json` inside the `PowerAppsTestEngine` folder.
 (It should be next to the config.json)